-Once you’ve cleaned your lights, it’s a good idea to just give your a car a general clean and a good wash.
+Once you’ve cleaned your lights, it’s a good idea to just give your car a general clean and a good wash.
 As well as improving the overall look of your car, you’ll be sprucing it up and showing that your car is properly cared for and well maintained, which can do you some great favours later down the line in terms of resale value.

 By giving your car a regular wash and a good wax, together, hand in hand your car could see a massive improvement in terms of its looks and improve your paintwork.
 Washing alone isn’t enough, so get the wax out too.
-The good news is that you don’t need to wax that often, ever 3-6 months or so not every week.
+The good news is that you don’t need to wax that often, every 3-6 months or so not every week.

 7. Wipe that windscreen

 You wouldn’t want to look into a dirty mirror, would you?
 The same goes for your windscreen and windows too.
 Ok so the dirt won’t ruin your glass, but it will make it harder for you to see out of that’s for sure.